escotoj/solid-workout-app/README.md

 ## GET_TODO

+- ADD API that renders gym photos with unsplash at loggin and sign up, lanidng page.
+- add floating action button to be in every page once logged in as a component
 - there is an error with the the way data is being saved (saves it as the previous day)
+- when user logged out, lets get started directs you to login.
+- gains/history page needs to say, user must be logged in.

+## GOT_TO_COMPLETE

+- Date added to create and history
+- add material icons to each page.
 - home page needs better styling.
-- add material icons to each page.
-- add floating action button to be in every page once logged in as a component
 - add notes to the history and addworkout
-- navbar to render on the far left corner.

-- ADD API that renders gym photos with unsplash at loggin and sign up.
-- create feeds page that will display the workouts like a blog.

-## GOT_TO_COMPLETE

-- Date added to create and history
 - need log out
 - style the gains page
 - style the add_workout page.